 R. Nelson Godfrey

-Nelson Godfrey is a partner practising out of Gowling WLG's Vancouver office.
+Nelson Godfrey is a partner and the head of the IP Litigation department of Gowling WLG's Vancouver office.

 Nelson is an intellectual property lawyer and strategic adviser for domestic and international clients operating in a wide range of industries, including computer hardware and software, manufacturing and fabrication, clothing and retail consumer products, entertainment, and alcoholic beverages.

 Recognized as a leading intellectual property lawyer by Managing Intellectual Property, Legal 500, Lexpert, Euromoney, and Best Lawyers in Canada, Nelson has particular experience in contentious disputes in all areas of IP law, including patents, trademarks, copyright, designs and trade secrets.
 In the past year, Nelson has advised clients on matters including: